NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_02_C++_ClassesAndObjects.md

     #include <iostream>
     using namespace std;

-    // Use the mathematics library, which contains a declaration for M_PI:
-    #include <math.h>

-    class Circle {
+    class Counter {
         public:
+            // Member Variable count to store the counter value.
-            // Member Variable mRadius. m indicates member vairable int mRadius;
+            // The starting char m indicates member vairable int mCount;

-    } aCircle; // Note that the class definition ends with semicolon.
+    } aCounter; // Note that the class definition ends with semicolon.
-               // Here a global variable aCircle is difined of type Circle
+                // Here a global variable aCounter is difined of type Counter

-    // This method is ideally suited to be a Member Function as it computes the
-    // area using attribute of the circle.
-    // Member Functions are covered in the Section 4 of Step 2 double area(Circle circle) {
-        // M_PI is a macro defined in Math.h and its value is 3.14159
-        return M_PI*circle.mRadius*circle.mRadius;
-    }

     // Main Function as the execution starts at the main function main ( ) {
         // Section 1 - Declaration of Variables
-        int rad = 10;
+        int count = 10;

-        // Assigning value to aCircle Objects member variable.
+        // Assigning value to aCounter member variable.
-        // Notice that the member variable mRadius is accessed using access
+        // Notice that the member variable mCounter is accessed using access
         // operator (.)
-        aCircle.mRadius = rad;
+        aCounter.mCount = count;

-        // Notice that the area() function takes Circle Data type as Parameter cout << "Area of the Circle = " << area(aCircle) << endl;
+        // Printing the counter value using mCounter Objects member vairable cout << "Assigned value = " << count <<
+                " And Objects mCount Value = " << aCounter.mCount << endl;

-        // Calculating the size of Circle class
+        // Calculating the size of Counter class and Counter Object.
+Both are same.
-        // Note since the Circle class holds one integer vairable radius and
-        // hence size of user defined data type Circle is 4 bytes. cout << "Size of Circle Class = " << sizeof(Circle) << endl;
+        // Note since the Counter class holds one integer vairable radius and cout << "Size of Counter Class = " << sizeof(Counter) << endl
+             << "Same as sizeof(int), which is = " << sizeof(int) << endl

-        // Calculating the size of Circle Object aCircle cout << "Size of Circle Object = " << sizeof(aCircle) << endl;
+             << "Same as Size of Counter Object = " << sizeof(aCounter) << endl;

     }

 ***
 **NOTE:** The following can be learnt from the above example:

-1. The example defines the class Circle with member variable mRadius
+1. The example defines the class Counter with member variable mCount
 2. The Class Definition ends with semicolon
-3. The examples defines a global vairable aCircle of type Circle
+3. The examples defines a global vairable aCounter of type Counter
-4. aCircle is a Object and has a memory size of 4 bytes.
+4. aCounter is a Object and has a memory size of 4 bytes.
 5. The memory size of class or an object is the addition of size of all its member variables.
-Since Circle has Integer and hence the size if 4 bytes.
+Since Counter has an Integer and hence the size if 4 bytes.
 ***

 <a name="class_code"/></a>